Motorcyclist killed in Beltway 8 crash

 HARRIS COUNTY, Texas (KTRK) -- A motorcyclist died early Saturday in a crash with a vehicle along Beltway 8 in east Harris County, authorities said.

-Deputies said they believe intoxication was a possible factor in the crash, but there was no word on if an arrest was made.
+Deputies said they believe intoxication was a possible factor in the crash and arrested the Mazda's driver.

 The crash was at least the third fatal collision in the Houston area this weekend.
 One person was killed in a crash on the Gulf Freeway near Sauer Street.
 Another person was killed Friday night in a deadly hit-and-run crash in northwest Harris County.